AP source: Rangers, Frazier reach agreement on $5M deal

-Third base is one of the primary needs for the Rangers, who lost out in their pursuit of free agent Anthony Rendon this offseason when he signed with the division rival Los Angeles Angels.
-Frazier also gives the Rangers another right-handed hitter in their left-leaning lineup, and could also play first base.
+Third base is a primary need for the Rangers, who lost out in their pursuit of top free agent Anthony Rendon this offseason when the Texas native instead signed with the division rival Los Angeles Angels.
+Frazier also provides a right-handed hitter in the middle of a left-leaning lineup, and could play first base if Texas adds other players.

+Adrian Beltre, a four-time All-Star and five-time Gold Glove third baseman who had 3,166 career hits, retired after the 2018 season.
+He played the last eight of his 21 big league seasons with Texas.

+The Rangers added veteran Asdrubal Cabrera last offseason, and he hit .235 while starting 90 games before being released at the end of July.
+He then signed with the Washington Nationals, and played second base while part of their World Series title, along with Rendon.

 AP Baseball Writer Ronald Blum contributed to this report.